sendgrid/docs/content/docs/ui/account-and-settings/mail.md

 - Hard Bounces - The number of days hard bounces will be kept in your hard bounces suppression lists.
 Any hard bounces older than this value will be purged (Min: 1, Max: 3650).

+Please Note: Entering values for both Soft and Hard Bounces is not necessary.
+Only enter a value for the types of bounces you would like purged; empty values will be ignored.

 ## Event Notification

 The Event Notification setting controls webhook notifications for events, such as bounces, clicks, opens, and more.
 This setting allows these events to be POSTed to a URL of your choosing.